Lenten Study Groups

 You may find that due, to a recent surge in popularity, the book is on backorder until mid-February.
 The book is immediately available in ebook format ($14.99) on Amazon (Audible version also available) and Apple Books.
 For more information or to register for either group, contact Linda+.

-Unique Online Learning Opportunity
+Unique Online Learning Opportunities

 You can learn more and register by clicking here.
 St. Martin’s parishioners may attend the classes for FREE, using LENT25 as a coupon code.
 If you have any questions, please contact Joshua.